Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+- Added Italian language translation file.
+Thanks to @Dorian for the translation.

 = 2.3.13 =
 - Added a new feature to enable per-product customized email notifications.
 [Documentation](https://wp-express-checkout.com/per-product-email-customization-feature/)
 - The order summary (in the orders menu) now shows the product thumbnail (if available).